 - Improves respiratory conditions like bronchitis, cystic fibrosis, asthma and pulmonary fibrosis, and even breathing issues that result from sinus congestion or viruses. (source)

 - Hashimoto’s thyroiditis: may lower antibodies and offer needed antioxidant and anti-inflammatory support for those with Hashimoto’s and other autoimmune conditions. (source)

-- Useful for gut protocols: may act as a biofilm buster to make parasite and yeast protocols more effective.
+- Useful for gut protocols: may act as a biofilm buster (though I believe other formulas work better) to make parasite and yeast protocols more effective.